Sznv91/graduation-TopJava/README.md

 The resource allows to vote a single user for a restaurant.
 Voting can be made during the day.
 User can vote only for one restaurant.
 A second vote will update the vote for the other restaurant.
 Re-voting is only possible until 11am o'clock.
 For change vote time limiter you need change class `ru.topjava.service.VoteService.class` at string number `26`.
+After voting, the resource will return the [Restaurant](#Get-single-Restaurant-with-today-menu) with the changed vote counter.

 # Update Restaurant
 ## Resource: